seedcase-project/.github/profile/README.md

     processing, storage, and management processes.

-Check our [website](https://seedcase-project.org/) for more details, such as our roadmap, products, team, and other websites, as well as our collaborators.
+Check our [website](https://seedcase-project.org/) for more details, such as our roadmap, products, team, links to our other websites, and our collaborators.